albertito/libjio/doc/guide.rst

 Reading is much easier: the library provides three functions, *jread()*, *jpread()* and *jreadv()*, that behave exactly like *read()*, *pread()* and *readv()*, except that they play safe with libjio's writing code.
-You should use these to read from files you're writing with libjio.
+You should use these to read from files when using libjio.

 Integrity checking and recovery